michelesr/thesis/src/context.md

 and evaluating the returned results, that has to be the expected.
-The value expected as result should be hardcoded (the first error made by unexperienced testers is to think that testing routines should do computation, while testing routines have the only role of calling program procedures with a set of fixed parameters and comparing the return value with the expected).
+The value expected as result should be hardcoded (the first error made by unexperienced testers is to think that testing routines should do computation, while testing routines have the role of calling program procedures with a set of fixed parameters and comparing the return value with the expected).

 Sometimes the called methods needs the interaction with an external component,